 - contact information for genetic matches who have shared it

 You can also use the website’s chromosome browser.
 This is a tool that lets you graphically compare your results to one or more other people to see which chunks of DNA you share in common.
+Read more about what is a chromosome browser.

 That can help you figure out where someone else fits in your family tree.